groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-OpenDocument Graphic File (.odg) is used by Apache OpenOffice's Draw application to store drawing elements as a vector image.
+Represents an OpenDocument Graphic File (.odg), which is used by Apache OpenOffice's Draw application to store drawing elements as a vector image.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/image/odg